Etondi/bike_purchasing_customer_analysis/README.md

 - **Google Sheets**: For data cleaning, transformation and visualization.

 ## Objectives:
-- Analyze the average income of bike purchasers to understand the purchasing power of our customer base.
+- Analyze the average income of bike purchasers to understand the purchasing power of the customer base.

 - Explore the age distribution of bike purchasers to identify target demographics for tailored marketing efforts.